Jennifer McClellan: U.S. House of Representatives

+Elections

-2023 special election
+2023 special

 McClellan was the Democratic nominee in the 2023 special election for Virginia's 4th congressional district; the seat became vacant when incumbent Donald McEachin died from colorectal cancer on November 28, 2022.
 She won a firehouse primary on December 20, 2022, then defeated pastor Leon Benjamin in the general election on February 21, 2023.
 She is the first Black woman elected to Congress from Virginia.
 She was sworn in on March 7, 2023.